arbrad/ScaleAnalysis/README.md

 2. Analyze the perpendicularity and bisectionality characteristics of the graph, which together are the two properties of Voronoi diagrams.
 As the generators are unknown, a convex program searches for optimal locations via a convex optimization criterion --- the sum of the normalized perpendicularity and bisectionality metrics across all adjacent polygons.

 3. Randomly perturb the vertex locations while preserving convexity.
-(TODO: Implement the optimal approach that I recently thought of.)
 Compare the metrics of a sample set of perturbations to the true metrics to determine statistical significance.

 4. Also compare against the centroids.
 If the metrics for centroids as generators are near the optimal ones and far from the distribution found in 3, conclude that the underlying process is actually centroidal Voronoi.